 All children and teenagers are different.
-For some, camping with allergies may not cause them a worry in the world, while for others, the prospect of being away from home and eating food prepared by others might prove daunting.
+For some, camping with allergies may not cause them a worry in the world, while for others, the

 Spend some time beforehand thinking about what you are going to say to your child, and make a time to talk to them when they will not be distracted by technology or other family members or friends.